natebuwalda/FoxTail/README.md

 	http://flexslider.woothemes.com/index.html
 	-- Initial implementation done.
 Need to make it pretty.

 Main Page (.\index.html)
 	Either..
 		Need to remove the big gap between top of page and image carousel.
 		-- reduced top gap from 60 px to 35 px.
+		== Lovely!
+Now if we can match that gap on the bottom, at least as far as the image itself is concerned, ending up with the dot's in that gap..
+		  And on further thought, image should -either- be rounded both top and bottom (more ideal to me, to match the rest of the design style), or sharp edged on both (consistancy!).
+Whatever's more viable, as it's not a 'must' for either.
+		  Fixing displayed height for next/previous buttons is a good thing too.
+And yess, I know you probably noticed all this, but you urge me to be thorough.

 	Image carousel
 	-- Added flexslider